mietek/halcyon-website/pages/tutorial/index.md

 Install the app
 ---------------

+The [tutorial app](https://github.com/mietek/halcyon-tutorial) is a simple web service, built with [Servant](http://haskell-servant.github.io/).

+The app includes a [`halcyon-tutorial.cabal`](https://github.com/mietek/halcyon-tutorial/blob/master/halcyon-tutorial.cabal) file, used to declare dependencies, and a [`.halcyon/constraints`](https://github.com/mietek/halcyon-tutorial/blob/master/.halcyon/constraints) file, used to declare version constraints.

-Install the [tutorial app](https://github.com/mietek/halcyon-tutorial) directly from the _git_ repository:
+Install the app directly from its _git_ repository:

 <div class="toggle">
 <a class="toggle-button" data-target="install-the-app-log" href="" title="Toggle">Toggle</a>